-The 2017-2018 ENC Events Calendar and Registration information is now available!
+The ENC Suzuki 2021-2022 Events Calendar and Registration information is now available!
 You can download it here or ask your teacher for copies of these forms.
 We look forward to an exciting year of musical events for everyone!

 Pattie Hopkins Kinlaw of Hank, Pattie, & The Current just released a second album “Hold Your Head Up High” this past summer!
 Pattie Kinlaw is a Suzuki Violin Teacher in Winterville, NC and former Suzuki student and does a beautiful job with fiddle and vocals on this album.